 For me, this round of funding is validation.
 Not so much validation for myself or my co-founders, but validation of our vision.
 We wanted to prove that we could build a successful culture-first company.
 We’re not perfect, no organization is.
 But we’ve been committed to putting culture first in our decisions, and what we’ve built is something to be proud of.
 We want to make the world a better place to work, and we’re proving that good workplace culture is good business.

-For many years we’ve been sharing our data - not only on benchmark engagement scores, key drivers and insights for specific industries, but how these scores impact ‘the bottom line.’
+For many years, Culture Amp been sharing our data - not only on benchmark engagement scores, key drivers and insights for specific industries, but how these scores impact ‘the bottom line.’
 Our research for this year’s New Tech benchmark is no different.

 Most HR practitioners are already aware of the benefits of positive workplace culture, and it’s proven over and over again.
 We’re thrilled to make collecting, understanding and acting on employee feedback easy.
 We’ve seen our customers’ understanding of people analytics grow, and Culture Amp has grown alongside them to provide more insights faster.